skupperproject/skupper-example-activemq/README.md

 ## Step 6: Expose the message broker

-In the private namespace, use `skupper expose` to expose the broker on the Skupper network.
+In Private, use `skupper expose` to expose the broker on the Skupper network.

-Then, in the public namespace, use `kubectl get service/broker` to check that the service appears after a moment.
+Then, in Public, use `kubectl get service/broker` to check that the service appears after a moment.

 _**Private:**_